 |Where do I vote?||

 For the college/university student, Elections Canada is making voting more convenient by setting up special polling stations on more than 100 campuses across the country.
-Stay tuned for dates on when those will open for voting!
+These will open from October 5 - October 9.

 |What if I can't physically make it to vote?||